-Contracts a deliverable line or deliverable subline item, the funds will be allocated using the oldest funds.
-In the event of a deliverable line or deliverable subline item with two ACRNs with the same fiscal year, those amounts will be prorated to the available unliquidated funds for that year.
-52.232-16, Progress Payments Progress Payment X Х N/A Contract-wide proration.
+Contract/Order Payment Clause Type of Payment Request Supply Service Construction Payment Office Allocation Method 52.232-5, Payments Under Fixed-Price Construction Contracts Construction Payment Invoice N/A N/A X Line item specific by fiscal year.
+If there is more than one ACRN within a deliverable line or deliverable subline item, the funds will be allocated using the oldest funds first.
+In the event of a deliverable line or deliverable subline item with two or more ACRNs with the same fiscal year, those amounts will be prorated to the available unliquidated funds for that year.
+52.232-16, Progress Payments (excluding contracts with multiple lot progress payments) Progress Payment X Х N/A Contract-wide proration.
 Funds shall be allocated in the same proportion as the amount of funding currently unliquidated for each ACRN.
-Progress Payments are considered contract level financing, and the "contract price" shall reflect the fixed price portion of the contract per FAR 32.501-3.
+Progress payments are considered contract level financing, and the "contract price" shall reflect the fixed-price portion of the contract per FAR 32.501-3.